 Growing up as a child, it was every kids dream job.
-The chance to learn responsibility, and most importantly to be able to earn money in order to buy things on our want list.
-And growing up on a farm, I was SO envious of those city kids, and particularly the ones who held down paper route jobs.
-For the city kid, these jobs were very hard to get, but once they got a route, they had it made.
-To work only a handful of hours a week, and earn money to save up for incredible items such as a baseball glove, a pup tent, or if you are disciplined enough to not spend anything along the way, perhaps you could buy one of those fancy bicycles in the Simpson Sears catalogue.
+The chance to learn responsibility.
+Most importantly, to be able to earn money in order to buy things on our want list.
+Growing up on a farm, I was so envious of those city kids.
+Particularly the ones who held down paper route jobs.
+For the city kid, these jobs were extremely hard to get.
+But once they got a route, they had it made.
+To work only a handful of hours a week, and earn money to save up for incredible items such as a baseball glove or maybe a pup tent.
+If you are disciplined enough to not spend anything along the way, perhaps you could buy one of those fancy bicycles in the Simpson Sears catalogue.
 Easy credit was just not available for paper boys.

 Then news came around that shocked the community.
 A paper route vacancy had come up in our village of Hillsdale.
-But sadly our kids were only 3 and 1, way too young for their own routes.
-Unsure if this opportunity would ever come around again, my wife decided that she would try out for this position, and if she got it, she would hand it down to our children when they got older.
+But sadly our kids were only 3 and 1.
+Way too young for their own routes.
+Unsure if this opportunity would ever come around again, my wife decided that she would try out for this position.
+And if she got it, she would hand it down to our children when they got older.
 She is sheer genius.
-Knowing this was going to be an extremely tough competition, she polished up her resume perfectly, and refined her job interview skills to convince her interviewers that she was right person to fill the vacancy.
-And she got the job.
+Knowing this was going to be an extremely tough competition, she polished up her resume perfectly.
+And refined her job interview skills to convince her interviewers that she was right person to fill the vacancy.
+She got the job.

 As our children got older our youngest 2 took over the route, and then the youngest by herself.
 For the last few years we were the only hand delivered paper route out of the original 8 routes in all of Hillsdale.
 They were never able to find replacement newspaper carriers.
-There was constant advertising trying to recruit new newspaper carriers, and flyers were inserted into the papers looking for paperboys and papergirls, but it was a job no kid wanted anymore.
+There was constant advertising trying to recruit new newspaper carriers.
+Flyers were inserted into the papers looking for paperboys and papergirls.
+But it was a job no kid wanted anymore.
 All the other routes had their papers thrown out the window of a moving vehicle.
-Sometimes the paper rolls into the ditch.
-In winter it would be buried in the snow, only to be “discovered” when it jams in the snow blower, breaking the snow blower in the process.
+Sometimes the paper would roll into the ditch.
+In winter it would be buried in the snow, only to be “discovered” when it jams in the snow blower.
+Breaking the snow blower in the process.
 The driver was just doing what he was supposed to do, and the responsibility was on the homeowner to find the buried newspaper before they started to snow blow.
-In one last attempt to attract new paper delivery entrepreneurs, the publisher reduced delivery to Thursday’s only, but there were still no one interested.
+In one last attempt to attract new paper delivery entrepreneurs, the publisher reduced delivery to Thursday’s only.
+But there were still no one interested.

 Eventually my youngest daughter stepped down from her paper route.
 She had gotten extremely busy as a much wanted babysitter in our village, and I was very proud of her.
 My wife then decided she would take back the route she started 19 years prior.
 She would get some exercise (and the $400+ a year for her efforts was not too shabby either). 🙂 About 6 months later the person who dropped off our bundles for many, many years resigned.
 He was also the person whom those last few years delivered the other 7 routes by throwing the paper out of his car window when the other routes were not filled.
 The new driver did not want to drop off bundles at our place, but wanted the route himself.
 As a result, my wife got a notice from the newspaper publisher that her job would be terminated.
 After nearly 20 years of faithful hand delivered newspaper delivery on our street from my wife, all 4 kids, and now back to my wife, the paper girl’s job had become redundant.